koibots8230/Newbie-Orientation/exercises/Classes.md

 Ok, now onto the other main piece of a class: methods.
 If you know what a function is, a method is similar, but it has some small differences.

-A method is a block of code generally meant to perform a certain task.
+A method is a block of code generally meant to perform a specific task.
 The code is only run when the method is called.
 The method can take in arguments, and it can return a value, but it does not have to.
 Here's an example using our car class(this is still inside of the car class!):
 ```java
 public double driveForward(double speed) {
     Block of code goes here